Looking After Your Glasses

 Your spectacles should be cleaned regularly.
 The classic slow but steady breath onto the lens followed swiftly by a gentle massage with good quality linen or cotton cloth still works well.

-However, we recommend that you use a special micro-fibre cloth and glasses cleansing spray if your glasses are dirtier.
+However, we recommend using a special micro-fibre cloth and glasses cleansing spray if your glasses are dirtier.
 We supply a good quality micro-fibre cloth with glasses purchased.

 Cleaning Your Glasses

 Aside from the tips above to keep your lenses and frames in top condition, cleaning the lenses properly is very important.

 - Use a soft, non-fibrous cloth to clean the lenses.

 - Use only the correct cleaning solution for your lens, if unsure most non-alcoholic cleaners will suffice.

 - Gently, rub the lenses in a circular motion to wipe the cleaning solution across the surface of the lens.